AndrewGene/EasyUITextFields/README.md

     return true
 }
 ```
+"Jump Order" refers to the order in which UITextFields will be given first responder on press of the "Return" button (like tab order in web development)

+*Jump Order also works on UITextView* :punch:

 **To support max length, text filtering, and text formatting**

 ```swift
 func textField(textField: UITextField, shouldChangeCharactersInRange range: NSRange, replacementString string: String) -> Bool {
     if textField.reachedMaxLength(range, string: string) || !string.shouldAllow(textField.allowedCharacters){